amr-abdelhamid/refbook/manuscript/main.md

 ## Starting with pin-down (aka characterization) tests

-## Ground rules for sustainable refactoring
+## Ground rules for sustainable refactoring {#ground-rules}

 Before you start, this is a final step in preparing a healthy refactoring environment: to agree on this set of ground rules.
 These rules are put to account for some of the root causes discussed earlier in *[Why refactoring fails?](#whyrefactoringfails)* section:

 * Refactorings are committed daily on the mainline, not a dedicated branch
 * Timebox an agreed upon percentage of the development effort to refactoring
 * Refactoring effort and outcome should be visible to everybody, including management
-* Any change must be reviewed.
-This can be done by either pair/mob programming the change or peer review it later on.
+* Any change *must* be reviewed.
+This can be done by either pair/mob programming the change or peer review it later on
+* Large refactorings are not allowed.
+Example large refactorings is to introduce an architectural enhancement which may require changes in multiple places in code.
+These are some rules of thumb how to detect whether or not a refactoring is large:
+  * Think a lot before you start working on it
+  * Take more than 10-30 minutes to get things running

 # Refactoring Roadmap Overview